Oostvaardersplassen

-The Oostvaardersplassen ([oːstˈfaːrdərsˌplɑsə(n)]) is a nature reserve in the Netherlands, managed by the Staatsbosbeheer (state forestry service).
+The Oostvaardersplassen ([oːstˈfaːrdərsˌplɑsə(n)]) is a nature reserve in Flevoland, the Netherlands, managed by the Staatsbosbeheer (state forestry service).
 Covering about 56 km2 in the province of Flevoland, it is an experiment in rewilding.
 It is in a polder created in 1968; by 1989, its ecological interest had resulted in its being declared a Ramsar wetland.
 It became part of Nieuw Land National Park when that was established in 2018.

 Geography

-The Oostvaardersplassen are located in the municipality of Lelystad, between the towns of Lelystad and Almere, in the province of Flevoland in the Netherlands.
+The Oostvaardersplassen is located in the municipality of Lelystad, between the towns of Lelystad and Almere, in the province of Flevoland in the Netherlands.
 The area of 56 km2 is situated on the shore of the Markermeer in the center of the Flevopolder.
 The Oostvaardersplassen can be divided into a wet area in the northwest and a dry area in the southeast.

 Wet and dry areas

-In the wet area along the Markermeer, there are large reedbeds on clay, where moulting geese often feed.
-This area is also home to great cormorant, common spoonbill, great egret, white-tailed eagle and Eurasian bittern, among many other animals.
-Oostvaardersplassen is a Special Protection Area for birdlife.
+In the wet area along the Markermeer, there are large reedbeds on clay, where greylag geese often feed.
+Oostvaardersplassen is also a Special Protection Area for birdlife, such as the great cormorant, common spoonbill, great egret, white-tailed eagle, Eurasian bittern, common kingfisher, grey heron, common raven, barnacle goose, little egret, Savi's warbler, and bearded reedling, among many other animals, such as the European red fox, and Nicrophorus vespillo burying beetle.

 Before the establishment of the reserve, the dry area was a nursery for willow trees, and in the first year hundreds of seedlings could be found on each square metre.
 This led to concern that a dense woodland would develop, significantly reducing the value of the habitat for water birds.
-To avoid this, the park's managers brought in a number of large herbivores to keep the area more open, including Konik ponies, red deer and Heck cattle.
+To avoid this, the park's managers brought in a number of large herbivores to keep the area more open, including Konik horses, red deer and Heck cattle.
 These large grazing animals are kept out in the open all year round without supplemental feeding for the winter and early spring, and are allowed to behave as wild animals (without, for example, for now, castrating males).
 The ecosystem developing under their influence is thought to resemble those that would have existed on European river banks and deltas before human disturbance.
-However, there is some controversy about how natural the ecosystem is, as it lacks top predators.
+However, there is some controversy about how natural the ecosystem is because it is a fenced in area with limited space, there are currently no wildlife corridors to connect the reserve to other places, it has a pumping station to control and prevent floods, and the area lacks large predators to keep the large numbers of herbivores in check, such as the Eurasian wolf, Eurasian brown bear and Eurasian lynx.